fastrgv/Reliquarium/README.md

 utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./libs/.
 This is used to build a dynamically linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.

-If it doesnt run on your linux distro, you will have to try to build the executable yourself.
-In that case, it is hoped that this script will work for you.
-The intent was to provide all the needed interface/include files under ./libs/.

 If the delivered linux binary does not run on your distro, recompile with scmp.sh

 --------------------------